 Smack in the middle of the house, the dining room came with two design challenges: It’s a highly trafficked pass-through to other parts of the home, and it gets very little light.
 Kim tackled these shortcomings by opting for benches that can be tucked under the table and sticking with mainly glass and Lucite furnishings.
 “They almost make up for the lack of light,” she says.
 The exception?
-A “big, monstrous” Asian-style armoire she uses to stash her eclectic tableware collection, which includes everything from Moroccan tea glasses to Limoges china.
+A “big, monstrous” Asian-style armoire she used to stash her eclectic tableware collection, which included everything from Moroccan tea glasses to Limoges china.

 “When you’re trying to land on a seating arrangement, you need to consider the function of the room,” says Kim.
 “Lounging?
 Entertaining?
 Having intimate conversations?”
 She wanted the pint-size room off her kitchen to function as a kick-back lounge pad, so she kept the retro-cool wood paneling (“I loved the cheesiness!”), added in a chunky sisal carpet, and found her seating solution in twin sofas from Ikea.
 “They’re the perfect example of how I decorate,” says Kim.
 “A mix of high and low.”
-An arc lamp creates added intimacy without blocking sight lines.
+An arc lamp created added intimacy without blocking sight lines.

 The day after losing her computer on a plane (and not having her photos backed up), Kim woke up, dug through her closets and drawers, and found about a dozen prints.
 “If that was all I had left, I wanted to make it a true statement,” she says, so she painted her hallway with chalkboard paint and drew on elaborate chalk frames.
-A container of chalk nailed to the wall lets visiting friends play Picasso when the mood strikes.
+A container of chalk nailed to the wall let visiting friends play Picasso when the mood strikes.

 The Master Bedroom

 In earthquake-prone Los Angeles, hanging art above your bed is a risky idea.
 To keep herself from being smacked on the head with falling pictures and to balance out her low-profile platform bed, Kim instead opted to create a “canopy” by hanging from the ceiling with two curtain rods a textile she brought back from Thailand.
 “It frames the bed and instantly creates this huge presence,” she says.
-A Moroccan wedding blanket adds another layer of texture without introducing another color to the vibrant bedroom.
+A Moroccan wedding blanket added another layer of texture without introducing another color to the vibrant bedroom.
 “You always need those quiet moments,” she says.

 Masculine next to feminine.
 Inexpensive next to expensive.
 Contrast creates the best design and highlights the beauty of each piece.
 If everything is all one style, you look around the room and nothing stands out.